-- Replication peers are configured by the storage administrator. - Projects are configured by the storage administrator. - Replication is enabled for the project. - For iSCSI LUNs, if you use nondefault target groups, the target groups and initiator groups used by LUNs within the project also exist on the replication target.
+- Replication peers are configured by the storage administrator. - Projects are configured by the storage administrator.

+- Replication is enabled for the project. - For iSCSI LUNs, if you use nondefault target groups, the target groups and initiator groups used by LUNs within the project also exist on the replication target.
 In addition, these groups must use the same names in the replication target as in the source appliance. - If you use file systems, NFS Exceptions exist for all nodes of both clusters.
-This ensures that either cluster can access the file systems when that cluster has the primary role. - On the cluster-paris (primary) site, access the Oracle ZFS Storage Appliance browser user interface (BUI). - 2.
-Navigate to Shares > Projects and select the project being replicated. - 3.
-Select Replication for the project and click Update Now.
+This ensures that either cluster can access the file systems when that cluster has the primary role. - 1.
+On one node of the cluster-newyork (partner) site, create the application group.